mikelee1313/Configure-InformationBarriers/README.md

 **Here is a list of takes completed by the script:**

 1. Prompts the user for the tenant name and the type of policies (Allow or Block).
 2. Connects to various Office 365 services including Exchange Online, SharePoint Online, and IPPS.
+3. Enables Organization Customizations
-3. Creates an Address Book Policy to prevent an empty address book.
+4. Creates an Address Book Policy to prevent an empty address book.
-4. Assigns the new Address Book Policy to all mailboxes.
+5. Assigns the new Address Book Policy to all mailboxes.
-5. Enables audit logging for the tenant.
 6. Applies department attributes to users.
 7. Creates organization segments based on departments.
 8. Creates Information Barrier Policies based on the selected policy type (Allow or Block).
 9. Starts the application of Information Barrier Policies.
 10. Enables Information Barriers for SharePoint and OneDrive.
+11. Triggers Personal Site creations using "Request-SPOPersonalSite" for all users.
-11. Updates existing OneDrive sites with segments.
+12. Updates existing OneDrive sites with segments.
-12. Checks the current state of Information Barriers and retrieves various IB settings.
+13. Checks the current state of Information Barriers and retrieves various IB settings.
-13. Checks IB compatibility between random users.
+14. Checks IB compatibility between random users.
-14. Retrieves IB settings for users, OneDrive sites, and SharePoint sites.
+15. Retrieves IB settings for users, OneDrive sites, and SharePoint sites.